 What is Mast Cell Activation Syndrome?

 Have you ever met someone whose eyes are red and puffy, but not from crying, merely from walking outside among some flowering trees?
 Or the poor soul who only has 5 foods they can eat without a reaction?
 Or someone who deals with unexplained rashes and itchy skin?
-These symptoms are likely the result of a chronic condition that creates much unwanted inflammation on a regular basis.
+These symptoms are likely the result of a chronic condition that creates much-unwanted inflammation on a regular basis.
 This is mast cell activation at its finest.

-Mast cell activation syndrome is an inflammatory condition in which mast cells chronically over react and release inflammatory chemicals into the body.
+Mast cell activation syndrome is an inflammatory condition in which mast cells chronically overreact and release inflammatory chemicals into the body.

-A mast cell is a type of white blood cell that is designed to produce and release different signaling chemicals or “mediators” in response it its environment.
-These chemicals are stored in the cell for rapid release as a line of defense against environmental threats and foreign invaders such as parasites, fungus, bacteria and viruses.
+A mast cell is a type of white blood cell that is designed to produce and release different signaling chemicals or “mediators” in response to its environment.
+These chemicals are stored in the cell for rapid release as a line of defense against environmental threats and foreign invaders such as parasites, fungus, bacteria, and viruses.
 This is a protective part of your immune system designed to aid the immune system in dealing with any internal or external assaults.

-A response to pollen is a perfect example of good intention gone wrong.
+A response to pollen is a perfect example of good intentions gone wrong.
 This happens when the mast cell mistakes the pollen from that of a foreign enemy.
 This triggers a histamine response in effect to protect the body from harm.

-It should be noted that while histamine is the most well studied response from mast cells, there are over 200 mediators or chemicals that can be released from a mast cell.
-Other identified chemicals that are better known aside from histamine include cytokines, interleukins, prostaglandins and chemokines.
+It should be noted that while histamine is the most well-studied response from mast cells, there are over 200 mediators or chemicals that can be released from a mast cell.
+Other identified chemicals that are better known aside from histamine include cytokines, interleukins, prostaglandins, and chemokines.

 Symptoms of MCAS